Best Mattress For Couples

 These are generally a feature of better memory foam mattresses, and often not a feature of inexpensive or basic models.
 Cheaper ones are more likely to be the type of basic memory foam that absorbs and retains heat.

 Latex mattresses by definition don’t trap heat so they are a good choice, as well are hybrid coil designs that provide ventilation through the coils in the bed.
 These are designs we feel are the best for couples in our opinion.

 Strong and stable edges will help prevent any significant sagging or collapsing near the edge when sleeping towards the sides of the mattress as is often the case with couples who each sleep on one side of the bed.

 In some cases, memory foam mattresses struggle with this, especially the softer models which will compress and sag when sitting on the edge or sleeping near the edge.
 This is usually the case with cheaper memory foam models which don’t have the more advanced foam densities or layers within them.

 As mattresses are often used for more than just sleeping at night, such as sitting on the edge or more intimate acts, making sure to have proper edge support if you are a couple can be important.
-Choosing a firmer mattress or latex model with good edge support will often alleviate these issues.
+Choosing a firmer or latex model with good edge support will often alleviate these issues.

 Memory Foam Benefits for Couples

-Memory foam mattresses are great options for couples, as they are supportive and are known to relieve pressure points by providing even, consistent support that contours to your body, no matter what position you sleep in.
+Memory foam models are great options for couples, as they are supportive and are known to relieve pressure points by providing even, consistent support that contours to your body, no matter what position you sleep in.

 Make sure to take into consideration the material construction, breathability, and cooling materials used in them to ensure you don’t sleep hot.

-Features such as a gel cooling layer, open cell structure, and breathable cover are important things to take into consideration, as is the ability to adjust individual comfort levels are all important criteria for choosing a mattress for couples.
+Features such as a gel cooling layer, open cell structure, and breathable cover are important things to take into consideration, as is the ability to adjust individual comfort levels.
+These are all important criteria for couples.